gaba-dev-1/TFT-Assets/README.md

 - items: Collection of items png square icons using apiName format.
 (422)

 data:
-- entities informations including game stats, apiName and more in unified units, traits, items jsons.
+- Entities informations including game stats, apiName and more in unified units, traits, items jsons.
-- news and guides also in jsons.
+- News and guides also in jsons.

 ------------------------

 Those collections are used in our affiliated Teamfight Tactics helper app.

 MetaForge - Tools for Tacticians:
 - Meta overview with tier lists and highlights.
 - Performance metrics for entities in unified table.
 - Dynamic team building with suggested and saved compositions.
 - Art exploring in both the gallery and entities detailed pages.
 - Guides, news, leaderboard, and a profile with history exploration and patterns detection.

 - https://metaforge.lol
 - @metaforgelol